iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

     on v1.13.2 or earlier, be aware that when you update your flight controller your integration process may have to change slightly.

 Once the motor is configured and the CAN bus is set up properly, the flight controller needs to be configured.
 The configurations discussed here were performed on a
-`Pixhawk 4 <https://docs.px4.io/v1.11/en/flight_controller/pixhawk4.html>`_ using PX4 v1.13.3 with QGroundControl.
-The image below shows the firmware version used when developing this tutorial in QGroundControl.
+`Pixhawk 4 <https://docs.px4.io/v1.11/en/flight_controller/pixhawk4.html>`_ using PX4 v1.13.3 with `QGroundControl <http://qgroundcontrol.com/>`_.
+The image below shows the
+firmware version used when developing this tutorial in QGroundControl.

 .. figure:: ../_static/tutorial_images/dronecan_px4_tutorial/qgc_fw_version.png
     :align: center